 Abbreviation for "acceptable daily intake".
-This is understood to mean the tolerable amount of a substance that a person has throughout his or her lifetime without (probably) negatively or that health can take on disabling consequences.
-In general, the amounts are determined in animal experiments, with the corresponding substances (pollutants) are supplied via the diet over a longer period of daily.
+This is understood to be the tolerable amount of a substance that a person has daily without (probably) negative or that throughout his lifetime health can have adverse effects.
+As a rule, the quantities are determined in animal experiments, with the corresponding substances (pollutants) being supplied daily through food over a longer period of time.
 The information is then given in mg / kg body weight.
-An amount of substance which has not caused any changes in animal experiments is called no-effect-level (NEL).
+A quantity of substance that has not caused any changes in animal experiments is called a no-effect level (NEL).

-To calculate the maximum tolerable level in humans, this value is divided by 100.
+To calculate the maximum tolerable amount in humans, this value is divided by 100.
 This "safety factor 100" is chosen arbitrarily.
-It should take into account unknown risks, such as particularly sensitive persons, extreme deviations from average consumption and other unknown factors.
-Thus, if a dose of 100 mg / kg body weight and day is considered safe for the animal, the acceptable daily dose in humans would be only 1 mg / kg body weight / day.
+It should take into account unknown risks, such as particularly sensitive people, extreme deviations from average consumption and other unknown factors.
+If a dose of 100 mg / kg body weight and day is classified as harmless for the animal, the acceptable daily dose in humans would only be 1 mg / kg body weight / day.
 This is the ADI value.
-The definition "not specified" states that the tolerable dose could not be determined or has not yet been determined.
-For many substances, even large amounts do not produce any effects in animal experiments.
+The definition "not specified" means that the tolerable dose could not be determined or has not yet been determined.
+Because with many substances, even large quantities have no effects in animal experiments.

 The ADI values are published by the WHO (World Health Organization).
-Various substances in wines and spirits can be harmful from certain quantities and therefore limits are defined.
-That's among other things acetaldehyde. allergens. lead (see also under heavy metals ) cadaverine. diammonium phosphate. acetic acid. proteins / gluten. ethyl carbamate. isoamylamine. histamine. caffeine. methanol.
+Different substances in wines and spirits can be harmful from certain quantities and therefore limit values are defined.
+These are, among other things acetaldehyde. allergens. lead (see also under heavy metals ) cadaverine. diammonium phosphate. acetic acid. proteins / gluten. ethyl carbamate. isoamylamine. histamine. caffeine. methanol.
 Ochratoxin A. phenylethylamine. putrescine. sulphurous acid. silver chloride. thiamine and tyramine,

-With regard to alcohol quantities, the WHO publishes a “presumably non-injurious upper limit”.
-However, no ADI value is given to prevent misinterpretations.
-There are also codes TWI (Tolarable Weekly Intake) and PTWI (Provisional Tolarable Weekly Intake), as well as the MAK value (Maximum workplace concentration).
-Whitch amount alcohol is probably not harmful to health is under health described.
-Listings of relevant substances are available at total extract (Wine ingredients) and Means in winemaking,
+With regard to alcohol quantities, the WHO publishes a “presumably not harmful upper limit”.
+However, no ADI value is given to prevent incorrect interpretations.
+There are also the codes TWI (Tolarable Weekly Intake = tolerable weekly intake) and PTWI (Provisional Tolarable Weekly Intake = temporarily tolerable weekly intake), as well as the MAK value (Maximum workplace concentration).
+Whitch amount alcohol is probably not harmful to health health described.
+There are lists of relevant substances under total extract (Wine ingredients) and Means in winemaking,